bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/_tab-editor.rst

 The following part shows the implementation of the above editor.
-As mentioned earlier Axon Ivy provides the :public-api:`IIvyScriptEditor </ch/ivyteam/ivy/process/extension/IIvyScriptEditor.html>` that represents a text field with ivyScript support and smart buttons.
+As mentioned earlier Axon Ivy provides the :public-api:`IIvyScriptEditor </ch/ivyteam/ivy/process/extension/IIvyScriptEditor.html>` that represents a text field with IvyScript support and smart buttons.
 Inside ``createEditorPanelContent`` use the method ``createIvyScriptEditor`` from the ``editorEnvironment`` parameter to create an instance of such an editor.
 Use the ``loadUiDataFromConfiguration`` method to read the